Special Services Director

 Federal and state law require that an Individualized Education Program (IEP) be developed for all students who need special education services.
 This plan is developed by a team including school personnel and parents.
-Reflecting the student's individual strengths and needs, each plan includes goals and possibly objectives that are developed specifically for the individual student.
-The IEP is used by general and special education teachers to provide an education that is meaningful for the individual student.
+Reflecting the student's individual strengths and needs, each plan includes goals and possibly objectives, and special designed instruction that are developed specifically for the individual student.
+The IEP is used by general and special education teachers to provide an educational plan that is meaningful for the individual student.
 IEPs must be reviewed and revised on a yearly basis or upon request by any team member.

 What should I do if I suspect my child needs special education?

 Contact your school guidance counselor to further discus your concerns.
 If you would like to request the school district conduct a multidisciplinary evaluation, please download and complete the Parent Request form

 The Family Educational rights and Privacy Act (FERPA) specifies rights related to educational records.
 This Act gives the parent or guardian the right to: 1) Inspect and review his/her child's educational records; 2) make copies of these records; 3) receive a list of all individuals having access to those records; 4) ask for an explanation of any item in the records; 5) ask for an amendment to any report on the ground that it is inaccurate, misleading, or violates the child's rights; and 6) request a hearing on the issue if the school refuses to make the amendment.